DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 >
 > Digging into his own savings for funds, Henrik approached Milivoj with a story and an offer.
 St. Andral, Henrik claimed, was an ancestor of Henrik's own family—and one whose remains Henrik was anxious to claim.
 "In these darkened times," Henrik said somberly, "we all want our families close at hand."
 >
 > Henrik told Milivoj his family had searched for St. Andral's remains for centuries—but that only recently had he learned them to be located somewhere in the church.
-Doubtless, he claimed, the good Father Petrovich would be loathe to surrender such a relic, even though their only true value was sentimental.
+Doubtless, he claimed, the good Father Lucian would be loathe to surrender such a relic, even though their only true value was sentimental.
 >
 > That was where Milivoj came in.
 In exchange for a payment of fifteen electrum pieces, Milivoj would find and retrieve Andral's remains.
 Old legends, Henrik noted, indicated that those remains carried St. Andral's blessing, sanctifying the church from evil—though he personally doubted they were true.
-He suggested Milivoj use those legends, however, as an excuse to inquire about the remains' location, either from Father Petrovich or from Yeska, the altar boy. ("Of course," Henrik noted with a dry chuckle, "I'm fairly certain I've seen Izek Strazni entering the church, so perhaps those legends have lost their luster for good cause, eh?")
+He suggested Milivoj use those legends, however, as an excuse to inquire about the remains' location, either from Father Lucian or from Yeska, the altar boy. ("Of course," Henrik noted with a dry chuckle, "I'm fairly certain I've seen Izek Strazni entering the church, so perhaps those legends have lost their luster for good cause, eh?")
 >
 > Milivoj, eager to secure funds to care for his siblings, was easily convinced to steal those "moldy old relics" and soon agreed to Henrik's offer.
-He knew Yeska, a recent orphan, was a timid and fearful child who looked to Father Petrovich for safety and comfort.
+He knew Yeska, a recent orphan, was a timid and fearful child who looked to Father Lucian for safety and comfort.
 Though he couldn't escape the guilt he felt for leveraging the boy's fear, Milivoj decided that a few nights of Yeska's nightmares were a worthy price to pay to ensure his own family had food to eat.
 >
-> Six days later, shortly before Yeska's lessons with Father Petrovich, Milivoj wondered aloud in front of the boy whether Strahd might attack the church with an army of vampires and demons.
+> Six days later, shortly before Yeska's lessons with Father Lucian, Milivoj wondered aloud in front of the boy whether Strahd might attack the church with an army of vampires and demons.
 "I heard vampires hate the sun," Milivoj said darkly as Yeska's face paled.
 "And if the Devil came here, what could we possibly do to stop him?"
 >
-> When Yeska's lesson began shortly thereafter, Milivoj eavesdropped outside the door—and silently cheered when Father Petrovich revealed the bones' location beneath the altar.
+> When Yeska's lesson began shortly thereafter, Milivoj eavesdropped outside the door—and silently cheered when Father Lucian revealed the bones' location beneath the altar.
 That same night, a cloaked and hooded Milivoj returned to the church with his shovel in hand, creeping through the darkened chapel and forcing open the crypt that lurked below.
 >
-> But a splintering floorboard betrayed him—and when Milivoj emerged from the crypt, Father Petrovich emerged to block the exit.
-Without recognizing him, Father Petrovich demanded the intruder reveal his face and relinquish what he had stolen.
+> But a splintering floorboard betrayed him—and when Milivoj emerged from the crypt, Father Lucian emerged to block the exit.
+Without recognizing him, Father Lucian demanded the intruder reveal his face and relinquish what he had stolen.
 Milivoj panicked and fled through one of the church's glass windows, shattering it.
 Milivoj then delivered the bones to Henrik, who paid him.
 >
 > Yeska doesn't yet know that the bones were stolen.
-Instead, Father Petrovich told him only that a broken tree branch had crashed through the window, breaking the glass and damaging the floor.
-The following dawn, Father Petrovich sent Yeska to Henrik's shop to obtain planks and nails for the repair, which Henrik delivered personally to scope out whether Lucian suspected his involvement.
+Instead, Father Lucian told him only that a broken tree branch had crashed through the window, breaking the glass and damaging the floor.
+The following dawn, Father Lucian sent Yeska to Henrik's shop to obtain planks and nails for the repair, which Henrik delivered personally to scope out whether Lucian suspected his involvement.
 >
-> Father Petrovich doesn't know who stole the bones or why.
+> Father Lucian doesn't know who stole the bones or why.
 Though he gently interrogated Yeska as to whether he told anyone about the bones, Yeska truthfully told him that he hadn't.
-Father Petrovich has been unable to discern more from his own brief inspection of the crime scene.
+Father Lucian has been unable to discern more from his own brief inspection of the crime scene.
 With the date of reconsecration fast approaching, however, he fears the worst.
-## E1a.
+## D1a.
 Entering the Church
-When the players first move to enter the church, Henrik van der Voort emerges at the same time, forcing one of the players to make a DC 10 Dexterity saving throw or crash into him.
+When the players first move to enter the church after the bones have been stolen, Henrik van der Voort emerges at the same time, forcing one of the players to make a DC 10 Dexterity saving throw or crash into him.

 Whether the player succeeds or fails, the near-impact makes Henrik trip, sending him tumbling to the ground.
 As he does, he loses his hold on a bundle of nails and planks held in his arms, which scatter across the stairs and earth below.
 The farsighted Henrik also loses his pair of half-cracked spectacles in the fall, which land across the steps a short ways beneath him.

 The players can help Henrik collect his glasses, nails, and planks as he scrambles helplessly to find them.
 If they do, he thanks them profusely, dabbing at his face and hands with a slightly soiled handkerchief.
 He is willing to share the following information if directly asked:

 * His name is Henrik van der Voort, and he is Vallaki's resident coffin-maker and occasional carpenter.
-* Father Petrovich asked him to visit to deliver some tools and supplies to repair some damage to the floor caused by a falling tree branch the previous night.
+* Father Lucian asked him to visit to deliver some tools and supplies to repair some damage to the floor caused by a falling tree branch the previous night.
 * His shop can be found at the south end of Arasek Stockyard.
 "Although," Henrik jokes awkwardly, "I do hope you won't need my services too soon."

 Henrik then excuses himself and departs to return to his shop.
-## E1b.
+## D1b.
 The Chapel
 When the players first enter this area, read:

 <div class="description">